YOUTH, CRIME AND CONTROL - 2022/3

 This will be assessed via two assignments:

-Students will be given opportunities to discuss a brief plan of their research paper with the module convener anytime up until week 10 which is optional, but encouraged.
+Students will be given opportunities to discuss a brief plan of their research paper with the module convener anytime up which is optional, but encouraged.

 - To develop insight into the historical, contemporary foundations of youth justice